nlpcloud/nlpcloud-go/README.md

 ## Examples

-Here is a full example that performs Named Entity Recognition (NER) using spaCy's `en_core_web_lg` model, with a fake token:
+Here is a full example that performs Named Entity Recognition (NER) using spaCy's `en_core_web_lg` model, on a CPU, with a fake token:

 ```go
 package main